lesandie/md-cv/README.md

 I was born in the 8-bit era and grew up with a 128KB spectrum and then an AMIGA 500.
 I learned to program BASIC at the age of 12 and sudenly I was playing arcade games, SNES and Megadrive until I went to college to study computer science in the 90s: learnt Assembler, C, C ++, JAVA or SQL and then unknown Linux.
 The first distro I installed was a Slackware.
 I have worked in companies such as Sun Microsystems, Informix software or Ascential until I went to the public sector in 2002.
 I currently work for the [CESGA (Galicia Supercomputing Center)](https://www.cesga.es).
 I like to read, walk and enjoy a good day with my wife and kids.
-Learning is in my DNA, and as a geek I value technology as a tool to improve our lives and change the world.
+Continuous learning is in my DNA, and as a geek I value technology as a tool to improve our lives and change the world.

+My interests and skills are bet on DBMSs, SQL, PL/pgSQL, Python and sysadmin stuff, in which I have a strong technical background and experience.

+If I have to choose a set of labels for my work they would be: data/database engineer with a pinch of sales support and data science: Understand business goals and technical requirements and turn complex problems into understandable, achievable solutions.

 ## Education